 Some people find relief with over-the-counter anti-inflammatory medications such as ibuprofen, acetaminophen, and naproxen.
 Some doctors and patients find that combining common remedies with muscle relaxants, oral steroids, and antiepileptic drugs work well to alleviate discomfort.
 Narcotic pain pills may be prescribed for particularly painful flare-ups, but they should not be relied on for maintaining comfort for long periods.

 When chronic pain is caused by musculoskeletal problems, physical therapy can often be a long-term and possibly permanent solution to unresolved discomfort.
 A skilled professional may be able to offer strengthening exercises that fortify weakened areas in the body and provide enough stability to relieve pain.

 The Last Step

-After a patient has exhausted a reasonable number of treatments and is still living with debilitating pain, spine surgery is often the final option for finding relief.
+After a patient has exhausted a reasonable number of treatments and is still living with debilitating pain, consulting Los Angeles spine surgery experts can be the final option for finding relief.
 No procedure comes with a guarantee, but an operation can often make a significant difference in the quality of a person’s life, and it can allow some patients to end their dependence on costly medications that often come with untoward side effects.
 Every operation comes with some amount of uncertainty, and it is up to the patient to be informed of the possible outcomes and weigh the benefits against the risks.

 If you’ve exhausted all other treatment options, it might be time to consider more advanced procedures like spinal decompression surgery or mobi-c surgery.
 To learn more about your options, call (310) 828-7757 and schedule an in-person consultation at The Spine Institute Center for Spinal Restoration.